The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 Practical implications of the new infrastructure

-Member States will provide a mobile wallet (or equivalent) to store digital identity data and credentials (e.g. originating from diplomas, licenses).
-Users decide what to share and keep control over their information.
+Member States provide a mobile wallet storing identity data and credentials (diplomas, licences); users decide what to share and keep control over their information

-Issuers (public authorities or authorised entities) issue credentials into the wallet.
-Verifiers (service providers) must accept the wallet when a user chooses to present it.
+Issuers (public authorities or authorised entities) place credentials in the wallet; verifiers must accept the wallet when a user chooses to present it

-Verifiers can request only data that is necessary and proportionate for the service.
-Users can share specific attributes and, where allowed, use pseudonyms.
+Verifiers may request only data necessary and proportionate for the service; users can share selected attributes and, where allowed, use pseudonyms

-Providers in key sectors (e.g., banking, telecom, energy, transport, education, healthcare) must accept EUDI Wallets when strong authentication is legally required.
+Providers in the Art.
+5f sectors (banking, telecom, energy, transport, education, health and others) must accept EUDI Wallets when strong authentication is legally required

-Wallets and relying systems must work across all Member States under common standards and specifications.
-This enables cross–border use without separate national setups.
+Wallets and relying systems work across all Member States under common standards - no separate national setups for cross-border use

 One could even go so far as to say that we are witnessing a reversal of the expected trend: